-Our project area spans across three provinces – Kandal, Prey Veng and Stung Treng.
-These areas have been chosen by AOC because of their need and potential.
-Kandal and Prey Veng were greatly impacted by the past civil war and Khmer Rouge eras, being so close to the capital.
-Stung Treng is at the crossroads of the progressing GMR development.
+Our project area spans across two provinces – Stung Treng and Prey Vihear.
+These areas have been chosen by AOC because of their need and potential, being at the crossroads of the progressing GMR development.
+Previously AOC worked in Kandal and Prey Veng, these provinces were greatly impacted by the past civil war and Khmer Rouge eras, being so close to the capital.
 Each of these provinces primarily rely on agriculture for its economy.
-Roll over the map for more info.

 We are registered as an INGO with the Royal Cambodian Government (RCG) and we have a current Memorandum of Understanding with the Ministry of Rural Development to operate in our target areas.
 AOC is also accredited by the GPP group of the Cooperation Committee for Cambodia as a best practice organisation, something we take pride in, and work hard at maintaining.

 History of AOC

 AOC has evolved significantly over the past two decades.
 Birthed out of the need to provide medical and spiritual relief to those displaced after the civil war along the banks of the Mekong River, our early work was among the people of Lvea Em district, in Kandal province.

 During the 1990s and early 2000s our focus was primarily medical relief.
 Basic health care was a primary need among the target community at the time.
 Some of our key activities involved building community health clinics, health awareness programs for children, a river ambulance (called the Boat of Hope) and hospital evacuation service, mobile health clinics, and medical support for those with TB and HIV/AIDS.
 During this period AOC partnered closely with the RCG Ministry of Health to build capacity with health workers and clinics.